aleloi/aleloi.github.io/master_project_proposal.md

   and abstract.
 Try to find it again?]

-* While a Coq user user develops a proof, run a tree proof search asyncronously in the background and keep intermediate proof states.
+* While a Coq user user develops a proof, run a tree proof search asynchronously in the background and keep intermediate proof states.
 Use Coq Tactician or any other system to predict or rank tactics.
 Make a tool that ranks found states based on how close they are estimated to be to Qed (possibly take it from a Coq